1. Home

 • Does the product roadmap align with your growth?
 Ask what messaging and AI features are planned for the next 12–18 months.
 A platform that isn't investing in WhatsApp, TikTok or AI agents may not keep pace with your needs.

-Weak onboarding and reactive support delay adoption, slow campaign launches and postpone the revenue impact you're paying for.
+Weak onboarding and reactive support delay adoption, slow campaign launches and postpone the revenue impact buyers are paying for.
+Pricing should be evaluated with the same discipline because entry price alone does not show what the platform will cost once conversation volume grows.

 7. Fast time-to-value and rollout readiness